EthereansOS/WIMD-Interface/README.md

 ## Crafting

 All crafting formulas require different amounts of the three card types.
+Crafting card is the action to burn the crafted cards to obtain a new rare one.

 The exact amount and types of cards required to craft is a secret!